tensorlayer/TensorLayer/docs/user/more.rst

 - 1. Download the TensorLayer folder from Github.
 - 2. Before editing the TensorLayer ``.py`` file.

- - If your script and TensorLayer folder are in the same folder, when you edit the ``.py`` inside TensorLayer folder, your script can access the new
+ - If your script and TensorLayer folder are in the same folder, when you edit the ``.py`` inside TensorLayer folder, your script can access the new features.
  - If your script and TensorLayer folder are not in the same folder, you need to run the following command in the folder contains ``setup.py`` before you edit ``.py`` inside TensorLayer folder.

   .. code-block:: bash